open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 The Target Allocator endpoint that the Prometheus receiver config is pointing to is a concatenation of the OTel Collector’s name (`otelcol`, in our case) and the `-targetallocator` suffix. [(This is now done automatically for users!)](https://github.com/open-telemetry/opentelemetry-operator/blob/main/pkg/featuregate/featuregate.go#L58-L65)

+To use the Prometheus service discovery functionality, you’ll need to enable it by setting `spec.targetallocator.prometheusCR.enabled` to `true`.

 Finally, if you want to enable the Prometheus CR functionality of the Target Allocator, you’ll need to define your own `ServiceMonitor` and `PodMonitor`